Epictetus/mike/README.md

     $ git submodule init
     $ git submodule update

+Mike uses autotools, so first you have to reconfigure your local copy:

+    $ autoreconf -i
+    $ ./configure

+If you want to use different installation of V8 engine you can run configure with `--with-v8`
+option:

+    $ ./configure --with-v8=/absolute/path/to/v8

 ### Building V8

 If you don't have installed v8 in your system then you can use development version bundled in `deps/v8`.
-First you have to compile it:
+Mike provides target to build that local v8 version:

-    $ cd deps/v8 && make
+    $ make v8
-    $ cd ../../

 ### Compilation and testing

-Mike uses autotools, so first you have to reconfigure your local copy:

-    $ autoreconf -i
-    $ ./configure --with-v8=/absolute/path/to/v8/dir

-The `--with-v8` flag is obsolete if you have V8 installed with `/usr/local` prefix.
-Otherwise you have to specify full path to your V8 build.
-From now on you can use almost standard set of make's targets:
+Making and cleaning up goes standard way.
+Running tests goes with `make test` command instead of `make check` because we need to run few extra things before actual tests will start.

     $ make
     $ make test
     $ make clean

-Note: we're using `make test` instead of `make check` because running test suites requires few extra dependencies to run befor actual tests execution.

 ### OSX Quirks

 If youre a Mac user, you'll be probably very happy that you can play a little bit more